Los Angeles Times: House Passes a Sweeping Energy Bill

 Environmentalists cheered the vote.
 Brent Blackwelder of Friends of the Earth said the bill represented a ‘paradigm shift in our nation’s approach to energy.’

-An analysis by the American Council for an Energy-Efficient Economy, a
+An analysis by the American Council for an Energy-Efficient Economy, a Washington think tank, said the bill would reduce projected energy use for 2030 by almost 8% and carbon dioxide emissions by 10%.

 About half of the savings, the council said, would come from the new vehicle fuel-economy rules.

-The standards, once fully implemented, will save about 1.1 million barrels of oil a day in 2020, according to the bill's supporters.
-The
+The standards, once fully implemented, will save about 1.1 million barrels of oil a day in 2020, according to the bill’s supporters.
+The U.S. consumes about 20 million barrels of oil a day and is expected to reach about 24 million barrels a day by 2020.

 The current average standard for cars is 27.5 mpg, and for light trucks, including SUVs, pickups and minivans, 22.2 mpg.